theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/ai-image-prompts.md

 * create an image of a home made artisanal loaf of rustic bread baked in a country kitchen. @djskee

+## Forest

+A brightly colored forest with butterflies fluttering around, birds chirping and flying, and flowers blooming in full glory Style: Cartoonish.

 ## Furniture

 a dj table with built in amp rack on wheels made from organic forms inspired by chanterelle mushrooms and branch coral constructed using sheets of plywood designed for a record shop --v 5